 By investing in hiring your first social media manager, you're taking the first step towards seeing more tangible business results from social media.

 But if you're the Recruitment Manager or HR Manager who's been charged with making this hire, the challenge is how do you hire someone of the right profile and with the right skillset to deliver on your social media strategy?
-I'm writing this article - and running presentations on this topic - to try and share our experiences of getting this right.
+I'm writing this article to try and share our experiences of getting this right.

 The first thing to understand is that not all social media manager roles are equal - and therefore the profile of the person you'll want to hire could also differ enormously from company to company.
 Consider for a moment hiring someone to join your recruiting team.
 Are they going to be screening incoming applications from thousands of graduates each year?
 Or are they going to be proactively sourcing and headhunting senior executives?